BluePheonixisHank/AI_Chatbot_Agent/README.md

-# Snello Agentic Chatbot
+# Agentic AI to-do Assistant

-This project is a conversational AI agent designed to act as a personal assistant, built to fulfill the "Welcome Builder!" assignment.
+This project is a conversational AI agent designed to act as a personal assistant.
 It can hold a conversation, remember context across sessions, manage a persistent to-do list using intelligent tools, and is presented through a clean, user-friendly web interface.

 ## Core Features